oatlog/oatlog/doc/report/main.typ

 That said, it's entirely possible to create an e-graph engine that uses SQL internally and in fact a prototype of egglog, egglite, was originally implemented on top of sqlite @egglite @egraph_sqlite.

+== Nomenclature

+Between e-graphs, Datalog and relational databases there are some terms that have essentially identical meanings.
+We use the terms
+- table, relation, function, and
+- row, tuple, e-node, and
+- cell, variable, e-class,

+largely interchangably, sometimes highlighting different aspects of the same thing depending on the situation.

 = Implementation <chapter_implementation>

 #TODO[Suggested chapter structure